Njuelle/how-to-dashboard/Big_query.md

  - ```counter``` probes aggregate multiple fired events into a single measurement counter.
  - ```watcher``` probes watch documents and messages activity, counting them or retrieving part of their content.

-We will use the last one in this article to send data to our dashboard.
+We will only use the "watcher" probe in this article to send data to our dashboard.

 In a precedent article, I have explained that we have an IoT board installed in our office that sends data about some weather measures and detected motions.
 Today for training purpose, imagine we want monitor only ligth level and view average values sorted by hours in an awesome chart in Data-studio.